I've always thought that if ever I got hold of some land again for home & plant ecosystem development, I'd choose a blank canvas one!

 |image: Arizona Geologist, Wayne Ranne|

 The photograph above was taken in India by Northern Arizona Geologist, Wayne Ranne.
-The trees are many species of Acacia and one species of native Mesquite tree from there.
-I even referenced this Sand Dune Acacia paradise in my post on my biomimicry concept of replacing non-native and invasive Tamarisk Windbreaks with real world right in front of you (bite you if it were a rattlesnake) natural barriers found in the Imperial County deserts.
+The trees are many species of Acacia and one species of native Mesquite tree from India.
+I even referenced this Sand Dune Acacia woodland in my post on my biomimicry concept of replacing non-native and invasive Tamarisk Windbreaks with real world right in front of you (bite you if it were a rattlesnake) natural barriers commonly found in the Imperial County deserts.
 The post was about (Mesquite Dune Project) in which physical soil and rock structures could be built and planted with countless varieties of southwestern native desert trees like Palo Verde, Desert Ironwood, Mesquite, pockets of California Fan Palms here and there.
-Can you imagine the mile after mile of living native desert whole plant ecosystems not only helping keep nature intact, but acting as real world physical barriers which prevent agricultural field desiccation on a massive scale which would save water ?
+Can you imagine the mile after mile windbreak baarriers comprised of living native desert whole plant ecosystems not only helping keep nature intact, but acting as real world physical barriers which prevent agricultural field desiccation on a massive scale which would save water ?
 Not to mention these deeply rooted (meters deep) native desert trees would never need irrigation.

 Update March 26, 2017 TED Ed